gitter-badger/stellate/CONTRIBUTING.md

   * Make sure to reduce an unnecessary high amount of commits by using `git rebase -i`
   * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure you have added the necessary tests for your changes, or adjusted them, if you made major changes to an already existing feature.
 * Run _all_ the tests to assure nothing else was accidentally broken.
-(TODO: remove this since we run tests on PRs automatically?)

 ### Commit Conventions